 10 Devotional Acts for the Minoan Snake Goddess

-This snake-wielding Minoan Goddess (also potentially known as Atana Potnia) is quite the mystery in some ways, but distinct in others.
+This snake-wielding Minoan Goddess (also potentially known as Atana Potnia) is quite the mystery in some ways but distinct in others.
 Going off of what we do know and her depiction, I’ve compiled a list of ways to honor this deity of Minoan civilization who is considered a precursor to the Ancient Greek goddess of wisdom and warfare, Athena.
 Go here to find out more about her.

 1. Become an advocate of snake conservation.

-2. Adopt two snakes.
+2. Adopt snakes.

 Especially in ancient times, snakes symbolized fertility and rebirth.
 Bonus points if you’re scared of snakes and still decide to adopt them.